Here are a few of our most popular questions. For more information, or if you need support, feel free to give us a call or email.

 Not quite - requirements differ between city councils.
 So in Auckland for example you do need to be qualified, but it doesn't need to be NZQA.

-To receive your certificate you need to achieve -
+To fill your certificate you need to achieve -

-The requirements to receive a certificate for any Module are listed in the links below.
+The requirements to receive a certificate for any Module are listed on the enrolment page for that Module.

 Three out of Four of the Assessments we require you to pass are practical, and very relaxed.
 You chat to your client and your friends while completing a full service.
 It feels like you're just working in a salon.